-CSIR-Food Research Institute rolls out “Safefish” project to save aquaculture sector
+CSIR-FRI rolls out “Safefish” project to save aquaculture sector

 The Council for Scientific and Industrial Research- Food Research Institute, (CSIR-FRI), has launched a “Safefish” project, intended to help provide the best scientific solution to saving the aquaculture sector, faced with lots of fish diseases and deaths.

 Aquaculture is said to be the fastest growing agro sector in the world, with a value of US$ 163 billion, a 2017 Food and Agriculture Organisation (FAO) report have indicated.

 In Ghana, Tilapia is said to contribute 90.3 per cent and Catfish 9.7 per cent of the total aquaculture production, a 2019 Ministry of Food and Agriculture report have revealed.

 However, most aquaculture farmers in Ghana are estimated to record a fish mortality rate as high as 75 to 85 per cent after stocking with fingerlings, while fish disease constitute the largest single cause of economic losses in the sector.

 Speaking at the “Safefish stakeholder awareness creation workshop on Wednesday in Accra, Dr Etornyo Abgeko, Research Scientist, CSIR-Water Research Institute, partners of the project, revealed that due to the unavailability of proper antidote, many of the farmers resorted to the use of antibiotics and were being faced with the challenge of drug resistance.